 The Burren Today – a Fragile Balance

 After the famine the Burren was inhabited only by a few farmers at its periphery, a situation which still persists today.
-The land was mainly used as commonage, with farmers given rights to graze animals on it without having ownership.
+The land, though poor, was mainly used as commonage, with farmers given rights to graze animals on it without having ownership.

 Over the years there have been concerns that over grazing would destroy the delicate balance of nature and in particular the remarkable flora.
 However recent research has shown that at least a moderate level of grazing is required to keep it in its current state.

 This is not really surprising – remember the forests of 5000 years ago?
 It was farming that removed them and created the Burren as we know it today.
 Left to itself it would revert to forest, with undisturbed growth leading eventually to a build up of a new soil covering and restored fertility.
 So the farmers who long fought against misguided attempts to have their animals banned from the hills turned out to be right and continue to have grazing access, albeit in a strictly controlled manner.

 The main threat to the Burren today comes not from grazing sheep and cattle but from people.